 Wow, are those all cosmic rays?
 No. If you open up another exposure and go to the same spot, you will see the exact same patterns.

 What we're dealing with is hot pixels.
-Every photosite will spontaneously produce electrons even in the absence of light due to thermal fluctuations; this signal is known as dark current.
-For most pixels, this is contained at about 0.1 electrons per second.
-However, due to flawed manufacturing, some pixels exhibit much higher dark current than others, manifesting as hot pixels.
+Every photosite will spontaneously produce electrons even in the absence of light due to thermal fluctuations.
+This signal is known as dark current.
+Most pixels produce dark current at a very low rate (about 0.1 electrons per second), but there is a small population of pixels that exhibit much higher dark current.
+These pixels are called hot pixels.

-It can be difficult to distinguish a hot pixel from a cosmic ray using just one frame of data, so instead we analyze the value of a pixel across multiple frames to check for anomalies.
+There isn't a robust way to distinguish a hot pixel from a cosmic ray using just one frame of data, so it's a better idea to analyze the value of a pixel across multiple frames to check for anomalies.
 Hot pixels will show a consistent value in every frame, while a genuine cosmic ray hit will stand out.

 dcraw -4 -D *.NEF